AriFordsham/GHCWiki/template-haskell/conversions.md

 Hence, we could:

-- Refactor `TcSplice.reify` into pieces A and B.
+- Refactor `GHC.Tc.Gen.Splice.reify` into pieces A and B.
-- implement C, and replace `DsMeta.dsBracket` with the composition `C.B`.
+- implement C, and replace `GHC.HsToCore.Quote.dsBracket` with the composition `C.B`.

 Code for A is in #3355